 Three Case Studies

-Vacuum as Substrate — metastable potentials; tunneling rates; signatures in structure formation and field dynamics.
-[4][7]
+Vacuum as Substrate — metastable potentials, tunneling rates, and signatures in structure formation and field dynamics.

-Dark Energy as Field Dynamics — parameterize w(z) and coupling models; test via supernova constraints, ISW, and growth-rate deviations.
-[1][2][3]
+Dark Energy as Field Dynamics — parameterizing w(z) and coupling models, tested through supernova constraints, integrated Sachs-Wolfe effects, and growth-rate deviations.

-Cyclicity as Phase Resets — bounce or repeated transition models; search for low-variance circles, spectral features, and entropy bookkeeping markers.
-[6][5]
+Cyclicity as Phase Resets — bounce or repeated transition models, low-variance circles, spectral features, and entropy bookkeeping markers.

 Information-Theoretic Formalization

-Key quantities: effective uncertainty (cross-entropy between model and data), entropy production rate across transitions, and mutual information across scales.
-Minimal models include stochastic fields with tunable noise and metastable potentials with escape rate Γ. [7][4]
+Key quantities include effective uncertainty between model and data, entropy-production rate across transitions, and mutual information across scales.
+Minimal models can include stochastic fields with tunable noise and metastable potentials with escape rates.

 Empirical Pathways

-- CMB + large-scale structure analyses for residuals, non-Gaussianity, and growth-rate anomalies.
-[3]
+- CMB and large-scale structure analyses for residuals, non-Gaussianity, and growth-rate anomalies.

-- Redshift-binned inference of w(z); compare against ΛCDM baselines anchored by supernova results.
-[1][2]
+- Redshift-binned inference of w(z), compared against ΛCDM baselines anchored by supernova results.

-- Simulation program: metastable field dynamics, ensemble statistics, detectability thresholds.
-[4][7]
+- Simulation programs involving metastable field dynamics, ensemble statistics, and detectability thresholds.

 - Cross-validation with vacuum stability work to avoid metaphor-driven overfitting.